 - Provision of practical energy saving measures in the home

 Appointments with our specialist advisors are available at our offices in Northampton and Wellingborough.
 We may also be able to visit you in your home if you are housebound.

 Which geographical areas do we cover ?

-Some of our services are Countywide and some are mainly focused on Northampton Borough, East Northamptonshire, the Borough of Wellingborough and South Northamptonshire.
+Some of our services are Countywide and some are mainly focused on Northampton Borough, East Northamptonshire, Wellingborough and South Northamptonshire.

 We also offer an Energy Advice Drop-In Session at:

 In 2022 – 2023 our Energy Advice Projects provided a range of support to 1645 households and helped them achieve energy savings of over £52.000.